MMGGYY66/rails-blog/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to microverse to asign me the homework
+I would like to thank microverse for the great resources shared.
 <br/>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>